China–Kazakhstan relations

-China and Kazakhstan established diplomatic relations in 1992, following Kazakhstan's independence from the Soviet Union, and culminated in a strategic partnership in 2005.
-Historical interactions between dynastic China and the Kazakhs trace back to the 2nd century BC.
+China and Kazakhstan have diplomatic and economic relations, as well as energy cooperation and military ties.
+Historical interactions between dynastic China and the Kazakhs trace back to the 2nd century BC, with complicated periods.
+China and Kazakhstan established diplomatic relations in 1992, following Kazakhstan's independence from the Soviet Union.
+In 2005, the two countries signed a strategic partnership.
+They upgraded their relationship to a permanent comprehensive strategic partnership in 2024.

 Historical relations

 China came into contact with Kazakhstan as early as the 2nd century BC.
-The Kazakhstan region was very useful between China and the West.

 Han dynasty

 During the Han dynasty, one of Kazakhstan's ancestors, the Wusun, practiced heqin (intermarriage) with the Chinese, marking the beginning of relations.
-During the rule of Emperor Wu of Han, Zhang Qian was the official dispatched to the Western Regions (西域 xiyu) to help the Wusun against the Xiongnu.
+During the rule of Emperor Wu of Han, Zhang Qian was the official dispatched to the Western Regions (西域 xiyu) to help the Wusun against the Xiongnu (which were also one of the ancestors of modern Kazakhs).
 Since the Wusun did not want to cooperate with the Xiongnu, they allied with the Han dynasty to defeat the Xiongnu (Han–Xiongnu War).

 The Battle of Zhizhi (郅支之戰) was fought in 36 BC between the Han dynasty and the Xiongnu chieftain Zhizhi Chanyu.
 Zhizhi was defeated and killed.
 The battle was probably fought near Taraz on the Talas River in eastern Kazakhstan, which makes it one of the westernmost points reached by a Chinese army (Protectorate of the Western Regions).

 Tang

-During the Tang dynasty, China established the Anxi Protectorate.
-Later in 751 the Battle of Talas was fought in the same area as the Battle of Zhizhi.
+During the Tang dynasty, China reached apex by crushing the Western Turkic Khaganate, which was an ancestral state of the Kipchaks that would birth the future Kazakh people, and established the Anxi Protectorate.
+Later in 751 the Battle of Talas was fought in the same area as the Battle of Zhizhi, which China lost and slowly weakened Chinese influence in Central Asia, though not until the An Lushan rebellion were the Western Turks won back their freedom.

 Mongols

 In the 13th century, Genghis Khan briefly unified the two regions under the Mongol Empire.
+However, once the Mongol Empire divided, the two separate realms were founded: the Golden Horde under Jochi would have an immense impact on the development of Kipchaks as a deeply Mongolised Turkic tribe, ultimately gave birth to Kazakh identity in the future; while the Yuan dynasty ruling China would become one of China's dynasties, though it never shed away its Mongol identity and ultimately fell in 1368 as the only de-Sinicised Chinese dynasty in the history.